top of page

 It's a niche specialisation within design, but it plays a significant role in the film crew.
 Designed elements in film appear in many forms — they might be wallpaper or carpet patterns that serve as the background of a scene; a graphic on a T-shirt or a painting on a wall that helps reveal a character’s personality; or a brand identity that reflects the period and theme of the setting.
 Whatever the element — from a newspaper to a road sign — graphic design in film, first and foremost, supports and enhances the story.

 What makes designing for film unique is the need to be precise with details (you never know what might appear in a close-up) while keeping an eye on the bigger picture.
-The great thing is that it never gets boring — creating historically accurate and specific items requires in-depth research, while fantasy dramas demand creativity and fresh ideas.
-A solid foundation in design is essential, but every film is different and brings new challenges.
+The great thing is that it never gets boring — every film brings new challenges.
+Creating historically accurate and specific items for period drama requires in-depth research, while fantasy film demands creativity and fresh ideas.